abdessamad14/StockSage/WINDOWS-INSTALL-README.md

 The installer will:

 1. ✅ Extract files to `C:\Users\[YourName]\AppData\Local\Igoodar`
-2. ✅ Download Windows-compatible database driver (requires internet)
-3. ✅ Initialize database
+2. ✅ Initialize database
-4. ✅ Create desktop shortcut
+3. ✅ Create desktop shortcut
-5. ✅ Set up auto-start on Windows boot
+4. ✅ Set up auto-start on Windows boot
-6. ✅ Start the application
+5. ✅ Start the application

-**Time:** 3-5 minutes
+**Time:** 2-3 minutes
-**Internet:** Required for step 2 (one-time only)
+**Internet:** NOT required (✅ 100% offline)

 ---

 ## ⚠️ Important Notes

-### Internet Connection Required
+### No Internet Required!
-The first installation requires internet to download the Windows-compatible SQLite database driver.
-After installation, **no internet is needed** to run the application.
+The installation is **100% offline** - no internet connection needed at any time.
+All dependencies including the Windows-compatible SQLite database driver are included in the installer.

 ### Installation Location
 ```